open/close all folders

 - One comic implies this occured between Harley Quinn and Poison Ivy.
 A page shows Dr. Harleen Quinzel at Arkham Asylum meeting Poison Ivy and attempting to befriend her.
 Just when Harleen leaves though, The Joker is being dragged by and catches her eye.
 If not for that one glance Harley could have been Ivy's psychiatrist, not the Joker's, and she would have never became Harley Quinn.

 - In The Phantom the hero and his love interest meet for the first time in the first story arc, until Lee Falk wrote the story of "The Childhood of the Phantom" and included a scene where they met briefly years before when they were both children.

-- Once More with Feeling: In chapter 9 a technician told him Shinji that Asuka and he had already met when they were toddlers (something both of them had utterly forgotten about).
-Asuka's mother was visiting the Japanese Branch and left both in a play pen, and they... well, they fought.
-Shinji got a good laugh of it (thinking that some things never change), and so Asuka did when he retold her the episode to her.
+- Once More with Feeling: In chapter 9 a technician told Shinji that Asuka and he had already met when they were toddlers (something both of them had utterly forgotten about).
+Kyoko was visiting the Japanese Branch, and she and Yui left their kids in a play pen, and they... well, they fought.
+Shinji got a good laugh of it (thinking that some things never change), and so Asuka did when he told her.

 - In The Princess and the Frog, Tiana and Naveen meet minutes after he arrives in New Orleans.
 He tries to woo her, but she ignores him and he moves on, even saying "Eh..".
 He fails to recognize her when they meet again at the party, though.